Fire Safety Regulations in Rental Property

 Do landlords need to fit a smoke alarm in a rental property?

-Following the introduction of The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 from the 1st October 2015 smoke alarms and in certain circumstances, Carbon Monoxide Alarms are a mandatory requirement.
+The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 from the 1st October 2015 made it a requirement that landlords provide a smoke alarm on each story of their rental property and in certain circumstances, Carbon Monoxide Alarms are a mandatory requirement.

 What are the smoke and carbon monoxide alarm requirements?